 Why Learning Harmony is Essential

-If you’re an aspiring singer, you need to know how to write harmonies.
+If you’re an aspiring singer, you need to know how to sing harmonies and how to harmonize vocals in general.
 As an independent artist, you’re responsible for everything related to your music production and career.
 You can’t always (if at all) have a producer or writer come in to help you with your harmonies.

 Performing live with harmonies is tough as an independent act, but you’re also probably a recording artist (and if you’re not, you should be).
 Meaning you can absolutely record your own harmonies when working on a single or album.